painting of daffodils and pear

 Initially I found this Geek and Gamer Girl Song Parody cloying, but it grew on me.
 Plus Seth Green! and Katee Sackoff!!!
 A cameo by a redheaded Katee Sackoff is well worth 4 minutes of my time.

-painting of daffodils and pear
+abka: painting of daffodils and pear (Default)

 ( Nov.
 16th, 2011 09:24 pm)